rdowd003/RD_Mentoring/Resources/Guides/git_intro.md

 If you see something in *red* in `git status`, think of this as seeing "blood" on your repo.
 The goal is to fix it immediately.
 You do this by *adding* and *committing* your changes.
 It does NOT matter whether your code is working or "finished" because you can always commit additional changes later!
 Commit early and often to your repo.

 Remember, *A.B.C.*: Always Be Committing.

+### Branching
+Branches can be thought of as "versions" of the git repository.
+The default branch that is intiated with the repository is referred to as *master* or *main*.
+These branch names refer to the original version, and are often reserved as the ground-truth, clean, best-versions of the repository.
+That said, developers can "check-out" (either create or literally check-out an existing one, like a library book) and develop on this branch.
+This provides a developer with a safe space to work on teh code, add his/her own work, and then safely "merge" it back into the *master* branch.
+In some cases, branches can be merged into automatically, and sometimes they will require a pull request, as with this repository.
+See the "Resources / Guides / " directory for a more in-depth view of this workflow and how we will use it.

 ## D. Working with a Cloned Repository